-The assembly function can only be used for items that have a Bill of Materials showing their component parts.
-If you already have products with Bills of Materials, skip to Assembling a Finished Product.
+The assembly function can only be used for items that have an assembly bill of materials showing their component parts.
+If you already have products with an assembly BOM, skip to assembling a product.

 To add a Bill of Materials to an item:

-- When creating a new product or editing an existing product, check the Bill of Materials box in the document header.
+- When creating a new product or editing an existing product, select Assembly BOM from the Bill of Materials dropdown field in the document header.

 - Enter the Quantity of each component product required in the assembly.

-- Enter a Wastage %/Wastage Quantity and/or Disassembly Costpercentage if required.
+- Enter the Wastage %, Wastage Quantity and Disassembly Cost % if required.

-- Service items associated with the disassembly can be included by clicking + Labour and Overheads.
-It is required to include an Expense Account.
+- To include service items associated with the disassembly, click + Labour and Overheads.
+When adding service items, it is required to include an Expense Account.

-NOTE: When Wastage %, Wastage Quantity and/or Disassembly Cost percentage are left blank, DEAR splits the cost of the components equally between product lines.
+If Wastage %, Wastage Quantity and/or Disassembly Cost % are left blank when adding an Assembly Bill of Materials, DEAR splits the cost of the components equally between product lines.

-For example, say you have Finished Product A with the following component parts: [2 x Component Product X] and [1 x Component Product Y].
+For example, say you have a Finished Product A with the following component parts: [2 x Component Product X] + [1 x Component Product Y].

-If Product A has $100 cost, the default settings in DEAR will set $50 for Product X line (which will be split among 2 items, giving the cost of $25 for each instance of Product X) and $50 for Product Y.
+If Product A costs $100, the default settings in DEAR will set to $50 as the cost of Component Product X and $50 as the cost of Component Product Y.

 Assembling a Finished Product

 Assembly can be performed manually or automatically.
-Auto-assembly is only recommended if you do not sell the component parts in a finished product as individual items.
-If an order is placed for a finished product whose components are not in stock, the missing components will be backordered.
+If an order is placed for a finished product whose components are not in stock, the missing components will be made available to backorder.

-NOTE: If finished good components are backordered, the assembly will not automatically be completed when the components are received.
+NOTE: If assembly components have been backordered, the assembly will not be automatically completed when the components are received.
 The assembly must be manually authorised once the required components are back in stock.